Volunteer

 Our commitment to equity, diversity and inclusion:

-The Sanctuary is committed to diversity, equity and inclusion.
-We centre human dignity and growing our connections to each other and to our environment.
 We believe that each of us is responsible for addressing discrimination and that we co-create peace and good relationships.

 Volunteer Opportunities